State-of-the-art blockchains are yet to resolve the Blockchain Trilemma

 This not only includes contracts created/deployed by users/developers, but also some fundamental blockchain features.

-For example, in most blockchains code of the contract is stored in a special location by the node retrieves before
+For example, there are system contracts like code and state.
+In most blockchains code of the contract is stored in a

-of a new contract is a call to system code contract instead of special host function provided by the node and code
+contracts instead and deployment of a new contract is a call to system code contract.
+There is no special host

-contract will store the code in the corresponding slot of the newly created contract (see Storage model below for more
+function provided by the node. code contract will store the code in the corresponding slot of the newly created

 A few examples of contracts: